West Somerset Yeomanry: Postwar

 the Royal Signals to become the Forward Air Control Battery within the Royal Artillery and be designated 255 (Somerset Yeomanry) Battery Royal Artillery.
-The battery was formed in September 2014 but it does not use the Somerset Yeomanry lineage and forms part of the National Reserve Headquarters Royal Artillery.
+The battery was formed in September 2014 but it does not use the Somerset Yeomanry lineage and forms part of the 100 (Yeomanry) Regiment, Royal Artillery.

-Heritage & ceremonial
+Heritage and ceremonial

 Colonels

 The following served as Colonel Commandant or Honorary Colonel of the West Somerset Yeomanry and its successors: